trludewig/ToDoApp/README.md

 * [X] List anything else that you can get done to improve the app functionality!

 I used cupboard to interface with Sqlite in a clean, simple way.
-I used a CursorAdapter for the first time.
+I used a CursorAdapter.
 I moved my strings into a string.xml resource file and created a Constants and Utils class.
 I used a common activity class for both Add and Edit behavior.
 I made a clean line item in the list view with priority and due date on the right vertically stacked.
 I forced the orientation to remain in portrait mode such since state is not currently maintained across configuration changes.
-Organized classes in packages.
-Finally, I used a DatePickerDialog fragment per suggested best practices.
+I used a DatePickerDialog fragment per suggested best practices.
+I added validation dialog displayed on save if there are issues with the inputs.
+I used a spinner for priority.

 ## Video Walkthrough